MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

   Disconnect-AzAccount -AzureContext $contextObject # Disconnect using context object information
   ```

-  Disconnecting always removes stored authentication tokens, and clears saved contexts if context autosave is enabled.
+  Disconnecting always removes stored authentication tokens and clears saved contexts associated with the
+  disconnected user or context.
-* Use the [Clear-AzContext](/powershell/module/az.accounts/Clear-AzContext) cmdlet.
+* Use [Clear-AzContext](/powershell/module/az.accounts/Clear-AzContext).
 This cmdlet is guaranteed to
   always remove stored contexts and authentication tokens, and will also sign you out.
 * Remove a context by name with [Remove-AzContext](/powershell/module/az.accounts/remove-azcontext).
-Note that this context may be
-  recreated the next time you sign in.

 ## See also